howsoai/amalgam-lang-ts/README.md

 ### Debugging runtime

 In some circumstance you may need to access a debug enabled version of the runtime for tasks like memory debugging.
-A separate build runtime and wasm build are included and maybe be used for this:
+A separate build runtime and wasm build are included and may be used for this:

-`@/workers/AmalgamWorker`:
+`@/workers/AmalgamDebugWorker`:

 ```ts
 import { AmalgamWasmService, initDebugRuntime } from "@howso/amalgam-lang";